 - Get all your financial statements in one place.
 This includes anything that shows an account balance, or any kind of income or expense.
 Make sure you get everything, or else you won’t be able to create an accurate budget.

 - Total up your monthly income and costs.
 This will show you exactly where your money’s going and will give you an idea of how you can save more.

 - Distinguish between your constant and changing expenses.
-Constants are going to be things like rent or a mortgage payment.
+Constants are going to be things like rent or a mortgage payment, or when the baby comese – baby food for example.
 Changing expenses are spending money going out to eat—or even things like utilities if you use significantly more energy during certain months.

 - Find ways to cut out expenses to save more money.
 You’ll want to look at both your constant and changing expenses to find ways to save more.
 Try to limit the amount you dine out or consider cutting back on some of your subscriptions and memberships.
 You can also save by reevaluating your constant expenses.
 Consider downsizing to a smaller living space or getting a less expensive vehicle.

 No matter how much you decide to cut out of your monthly expenses, it’s important that you come up with a plan.
 Determine how much you’re going to need when the baby arrives and figure out the best ways to reach that goal.

 You’re going to be hit with a lot of new expenses when you have a child.
 You can prepare for a lot of these, but many will also be entirely out of your control.
 Eliminating or lowering your current debts is one of the best ways to prepare for this increase in new costs.
 It’s a good idea to increase your debt payments when you figure out your budget.